anandy07/YouTube-Video-Summarizer-Project-using-NLP/README.md

 * Display both transcript and summary side-by-side
 * Save/download summary as .txt or PDF
 * Add summary language translation support
-* Deploy on Hugging Face or Streamlit Cloud with login support

 ---